 - Priority for diagnosis and treatment in the first year following their referral is given to:

-- Immigrant children with a developmental disorder who are waiting during their first year after aliyah for developmental diagnosis so they can claim their National Insurance and special education benefits.
+- Immigrant children with a developmental disorder during their first year after aliyah.

-- Premature infants born at a birth weight of less than 1500 grams and before week 32 of pregnancy (their wait time may not exceed 2 months from the date of the request).
+- Premature infants born at a birth weight of less than 1500 grams and before week 32 of pregnancy (their wait time may not exceed one month from the date of the request).
+For further details, see Priority Referral of Premature Babies to the Child Development Institute.

 Payment for Services